 When to see a doctor

-Anal cancer rarely spreads (metastasizes) to distant parts of the body.
-Only a small percentage of tumors are found to have spread, but those that do are especially difficult to treat.
-Anal cancer that metastasizes most commonly spreads to the liver and the lungs.
+Anal cancer rarely spreads to other parts of the body.
+Only a small percentage of cancers are found to have spread.
+Those that do are especially difficult to treat.
+Anal cancer that spreads most commonly goes to the liver and the lungs.

 There is no sure way to prevent anal cancer.
 To reduce your risk of anal cancer: